gomous/You-Draw-It/README.md

-# 'You Draw It' -- Example
+# 'You Draw It' -- Easy

  **Summary:** Simple RShiny application example for the 'You Draw It' feature.